Low Carbon Transportation Investments and AQIP Projects

 Advanced Technology Demonstration and Pilot Projects

 The purpose of the Advanced Technology Demonstration and Pilot Projects is to help accelerate the next generation of advanced technology vehicles, equipment, or emission controls, which are not yet commercialized.
-Advanced Technology Demonstration Projects are those that are beyond the research and development phase and typically within 3 years of commercialization.
+Advanced Technology Demonstration and Pilot Projects are those that are beyond the research and development phase and typically within 3 years of commercialization.
 Pilot projects are early commercial deployments intended to enhance market introduction and bring down costs.
-To view posters describing the heavy-duty advanced technology demonstration and pilot projects that have been funded from fiscal years 2014/15 through 2018/19, please visit Moving California.
+To view the advanced technology demonstration and pilot projects that have been funded from fiscal years 2014/15 through 2019/20, please visit Moving California.

 Clean Vehicle Rebate Project (CVRP)

 CVRP, which is funded through CARB’s Low Carbon Transportation Investments utilizing Cap-and-Trade auction proceeds, offers consumer rebates on a first-come, first-served basis for the purchase or lease of eligible new light-duty zero-emission vehicles (including battery electric and fuel cell electric) and plug-in hybrid electric vehicles.
 The project is designed to help get the cleanest vehicles on California’s roadway by partially offsetting the higher initial cost of these advanced technologies.
 Rebates of up to $7,000 per light-duty vehicle are available for individuals, nonprofits, government entities, and business owners who purchase or lease an eligible vehicle.
 The project also offers increased rebates to low- and moderate-income consumers to address the added cost barrier of zero-emission vehicle ownership these consumers may face.
 For current rebate statistics, please visit CVRP Rebate Statistics.